AdobeDocs/uxp-indesign/src/pages/resources/fundamentals/create-ui/index.md

    Do take a look at the list of HTML [elements](/indesign/uxp/reference/uxp-api/reference-html/General/Unsupported%20Elements/), and [attributes](/indesign/uxp/reference/uxp-api/reference-html/General/Unsupported%20Attributes/) that are _not_ supported.

 - **Spectrum UXP widgets**<br></br>
    Remember that these are built-in within UXP.
-Therefore, they may appear to be a black-box solution that does not allow you to peek into the details while debugging or alter their behavior easily.
+Therefore, they may appear to be a black-box solution that does not allow you to peek into the details while debugging or altering their behavior easily.

 - **UXP Spectrum web components (Beta)** <br></br>